Refugee protesters injured after series of alleged attacks

 Nik recorded most of the attacks on his Facebook live.

-One of the videos show a male ripping off the Australian flag with a knife from the group’s tent and walking ahead.
+One of the videos appears to show a male ripping off the Australian flag with a knife from the group’s tent and walking ahead.

 The unknown male put down his knife as he followed police instructions.
 He was hand-cuffed and placed behind the police car.